An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Discussion

 \subsection{Limitations and Future Work}

 While our findings provide evidence that AI-powered content transformation tools can positively impact learning outcomes and experiences, our study is not without limitations.
 First, our study took place in an experimental lab setting.
 Future research should explore best practices for how and when to utilize these content transformation tools within a classroom environment, and collect longitudinal outcomes on learning and retention.
-Second, our study does not isolate which, if any, specific capabilities present within \textit{Learn Your Way} lead to improved outcomes.
-Rather, we demonstrate positive results from the experience overall.
-Further research is needed to explore how specific content transformations may, or may not, interact with the design of the user experience to impact learning outcomes.
-Finally, our research covered one subject area with high school aged participants.
-More research is needed to explore how content transformations impact learning across a variety of school subjects and a wider range of student ages.
+Second, a limitation of the current study design is the lack of a feature-matched control group.
+While the \textit{Textbook} condition represents the current standard for digital learning, it lacks the interactive scaffolds (e.g., quizzes and feedback) present in \textit{Learn Your Way}.
+Consequently, the observed gains may be attributed to the combined effect of content transformation and these interactive elements.
+Future research should employ a control condition that includes non-AI-generated quizzes to isolate the specific impact of the generative content transformations.
+Third, while the observed effect sizes for immediate ($r = .24$) and long-term recall ($r = .25$) are characterized as small to medium by traditional conventions, their practical significance in a classroom setting is noteworthy.

+In educational contexts, small improvements in recall can lead to significant cumulative gains in student mastery over a full academic year.
+Furthermore, these effects were achieved with a relatively brief intervention (up to 40 minutes).
+For a teacher, moving a student from an average score of $8.2/12$ to $9.2/12$ -- as seen in our immediate recall results -- represents the difference between a ``D" and a ``C" grade.
+Given that \textit{Learn Your Way} is an automated, AI-driven tool, these gains suggest a scalable method for providing personalized support that would otherwise require intensive one-on-one tutoring.
+Thus, the tool demonstrates a ``low-effort, high-yield" potential for augmenting standard classroom instruction.

+Finally, while this study provides a foundational proof-of-concept, several factors present potential threats to its external validity.
+Specifically, the controlled lab environment and the focus on a single age group (high school students) and a single subject area (neuroscience) limit the generalizability of our findings to more ecologically valid settings.
+To address this, future research should transition from the lab to a longitudinal field study within diverse classroom environments.
+This will allow researchers to observe how the efficacy of AI-powered learning persists across various disciplines -- such as mathematics or literature -- where the nature of ``transformation" may differ structurally.
+Furthermore, by expanding the participant pool to include middle school and university students, researchers can identify the specific developmental stages at which these interactive representations provide the most significant pedagogical benefit.